 Note: Sorry if you don’t want a ride preceded by swimming and followed by running.
 This island is the home to one of the most established triathlon races inside Europe, meaning Ironman Lanzarote.
 The bike course is 182 km long and includes 2,551 meters of climbing and it could be followed by a run or swim at any time.

 This region is popular among both amateurs and pros and is the largest of Spain’s Balearic Islands.
 Cyclists mostly stay in Alcudia or Port de Pollença.

-Many companies, as well as accommodation, exist in order to provide services for cyclists and there is also many bike hire shops and facilities.
+Many companies, as well as accommodation, exist in order to provide services for cyclists and there are also many bike hire shops and facilities.

 Morzine, French Alps

-Although Morzine is well-known for its mountain biking background, it is an ideal place riding a road bike.
+Although Morzine is well-known for its mountain biking background, it is an ideal place to ride a road bike.